What is a Peer Mentor?

 Peer mentors understand that classroom learning and the overall development of the student are intertwined in overall success in college and beyond.

 Benefits of Peer Mentoring

-There are many benefits of peer mentoring, both for the mentee and the peer mentor:
+There are many benefits of peer mentoring, both for the mentee and

 - Increased engagement and success with the knowledge developed in academic classes

 - Increased engagement of students with peers, faculty and administration

 - Increased connections between students and resources available at CCSF and in the San Francisco community

 - Increased self-esteem and confidence